robotlolita/metamagical/README.md

 Category: Built-in

-Object is the root of JavaScript's hierarchy of objects.
+Object is the root of JavaScript’s hierarchy of objects.

 Properties in Object.prototype